trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

 * - `s3.retry-mode`
   - Specifies how the AWS SDK attempts retries.
 Default value is `LEGACY`.
     Other allowed values are `STANDARD` and `ADAPTIVE`.
-The `STANDARD` mode includes a standard set of errors that are retried. `ADAPTIVE` mode is experimental, which includes the functionality of `STANDARD` mode and includes automatic client-side throttling.
+The `STANDARD` mode includes a standard set of errors that are retried. `ADAPTIVE` mode includes the functionality of `STANDARD` mode with automatic client-side throttling.
 * - `s3.max-error-retries`
   - Specifies maximum number of retries the client will make on errors.
     Defaults to `10`.